 The answer in my case is yes.
 I’ll explain and also answer a few questions below.

 My eye is stable and has been so for 14 months.
-It does not see anywhere as clearly as it used to except for some issues with double images (which my brain seems to have learned how to turn off), low acuity, and glare, I am doing well.
+It does not see anywhere as clearly as it used to and I still have some issues with double images (though my brain seems to have learned how to turn off much of the double vision), low acuity, and glare, I am doing well.
 My right eye, which by the way also had a single surgery (see the earliest retina posts), has now been stable for two years and nine months and sees clearly.